tengznaim/house-purchase-analysis/README.md

 ## Overview

-Our assignment aims to calculate how long it could take for a fresh graduate to save 10% savings of the price of a terrace house as downpayment.
+This is our group assignment for Computing Mathematics II where we were tasked to solve real world problems using mathematics principles.
+Our group decided to calculate how long it could take for a fresh graduate to save 10% savings of the price of a terrace house as downpayment.
 It hence only focuses on one of the criterias to purchase a house.

-The assumptions we made for this project were that:
+The assumptions we made for this project were:
 | Criteria | Value |
 |----------|-------|
 |Average Fresh Graduate Salary|RM2424|